How do I troubleshoot CORS errors from my API Gateway API?

 Follow the instructions in Configuring CORS for an HTTP API.

-Note: When you select these default options, API Gateway responds with the required CORS headers, even when a request doesn't reach the endpoint.
-For example, if a request includes an incorrect resource path, API Gateway still responds with a 403 "Missing Authentication Token" error.
+For Gateway responses, select DEFAULT 4XX and DEFAULT 5XX.
+When you select DEFAULT 4XX and DEFAULT 5XX, API Gateway responds with the required CORS headers even when a request doesn't reach the endpoint.
+For example, if a request includes an incorrect resource path, then API Gateway still responds with a 403 "Missing Authentication Token" error.

 Configure your REST API integrations to return the required CORS headers